 - First, it would offer researchers the opportunity to learn new skills.

 - Second, it would provide an engaging, interactive format for learning these new skills.

-– Third, it would help researchers connect with the kinds of external audiences that LSSI target and support.
+- Third, it would help researchers connect with the kinds of external audiences that LSSI targets and supports.